-For example, an app that wants to control who can start one of its activities could declare a permission for this operation as follows:
+For example, an app that needs to control which other apps can start one of its activities can declare a permission for this operation as follows:

 <manifest xmlns:android="http://schemas.android.com/apk/res/android" package="com.example.myapp" > <permission android:name="com.example.myapp.permission.DEADLY_ACTIVITY" android:label="@string/permlab_deadlyActivity" android:description="@string/permdesc_deadlyActivity" android:permissionGroup="android.permission-group.COST_MONEY" android:protectionLevel="dangerous" /> ... </manifest>

-protectionLevel attribute is required, telling the system how the
+protectionLevel attribute is required and tells the system how to

-allowed to hold that permission, as described in the linked documentation.
+hold the permission, as described in the linked documentation.

 to the user.
-In most cases you should set this to a standard system
+In most cases, you set this to a standard system

 group (listed in

-It is preferable to use an existing group, as this simplifies the
+We recommend using an existing group, because this simplifies the

 permission UI shown to the user.